Symbiotic fungus in Trichopherophyton ?

 Evidence is provided here of the occasional

 occurrence of quite

 similar arrangements of cells with dark fill in the "hair-bearing

 one of the less abundant plants in the chert, and it is easily

 recognized only if the less often preserved upper parts with the

 bristles are seen, as in these pictures.
 (The

 big bristle below left in Fig.1, length 1.55mm, might be one of the

 longest ever seen on this plant.
-With superficial inspection it could
+It can easily

 be mistaken for a crack.)